 The engine used for the development of the test rig to conduct the investigation was a naturally aspirated four stroke, single cylinder water cooled diesel engine.
-Engine details are in table 1.
+Engine details are in Table 1.
 The diesel engine was converted to SI engine mode with reduction in the compression ratio from 17.5:1 to 9:1.
 A blind metal plate with required outer dimensions of the engine was used to cover the top of the cylinder block to stop the coolant flow from the block to the cylinder head.
 The metal plate thickness was 9mm which was calculated to get the required decrease in the compression ratio.
-The experimental setup, along with the photograph of the test rig are shown in figure 1 and figure 2 respectively.
+The experimental setup, along with the photograph of the test rig is shown in Figure 1 and Figure 2 respectively.
 Different thermocouples were fixed to the wall of the cylinder block and on the inner surface of the cylinder head.
-The locations of these thermocouples are shown in the figure 3.
+The locations of these thermocouples are shown in the Figure 3.